Code-Institute-Submissions/my_dash_app/README.md

 ##### Testing the data against 3 different Countrys was an excellent way to test the functionality

-#### I have completed my own data analiaizs, if you are interrested in using the same calender for ease to comapare whit the numbers
+#### I have completed my own data analiaizs, if you are interested in using the same Timeline for ease to comapare whit the numbers
 #### feel free to visit
 -  [https://datadiscoverys.com/Tuts](https://datadiscoverys.com)
     - To View A tutorial On the operations & fuctionality click the link above or below